 - Black-oxide or chrome finishes and a basic but functional knurl.

 If your budget is tight and you just need a bar to start lifting, CAP’s “The Beast” is the cheapest honest option.
 It’s a genuine 2-inch Olympic bar — so it takes the same plates and fits the same rack as the premium picks — with a ~110,000 PSI rating that’s enough for beginners and lighter loads.
 Don’t expect refined knurling or great rust resistance, and don’t try to deadlift 500 lb on it.
-But as a first bar that gets you training today, it does the job for under $120.
+But as a first bar that gets you training today, it does the job for under $120 — it’s also the bar we build around in our complete $1,000 home gym budget breakdown and our garage gym essentials buying-order checklist.

 How to choose an Olympic barbell